Traffic gridlock: Lagos Assembly tasks Sanwo-Olu on scheduled maintenance – The Sun Nigeria

 The Lagos State House of Assembly, yesterday, raised serious concern about the current traffic gridlock experienced by Lagosians, following the ongoing maintenance of roads in the state.

-The House commended the state governor, Babajide Sanwo-Olu for being proactive in road maintenance, but urged the governor to direct the Public Works Corporation embark on scheduled maintenance of the roads on week days, as well as on weekends instead of doing that peak periods.
+The House commended the state governor, Babajide Sanwo-Olu, for being proactive in road maintenance, but urged the governor to direct the Public Works Corporation to embark on scheduled maintenance of the roads on weekdays, as well as on weekends instead of doing that during peak periods.

 Speaker of the House, Rt.
 Hon.
 Mudashiru Obasa who presided over the plenary session called on the security agencies like Federal Road Safety Commission (FRSC), Vehicle Inspection Service (VIS) and Nigerian Police to desist from mounting road blocks while checking motorists’ vehicle particulars.